My One Year Post Explant Update

 It has been a little less than a year since I started detox work and I’m still working on it.
 I plan on continuing for another year even though my symptoms are gone.
 The reason for this is that I continue to have some occasional detox symptoms (headache, low energy, skin breakouts) during my chelation cycles.
 This tells me that I still have some work to do despite feeling healthy again.

-The detox program is 3 phases: Prep, Body, and Brain phases.
-It’s laid out way very purposefully, is well-planned, and has a lot of research behind it.
+My BII Warrior Detox Program is 3 phases: Prep, Body, and Brain.
+It’s laid out way very purposefully, is well-planned, is completely customized to each unique individual, and has a lot of research behind it.
 I won’t go into detail about the detox in this post, but if you want to learn more about the detox program I used, click HERE.
 I will also be discussing the detox during a Facebook live in my private Facebook group TODAY (10/11/18) at 6:00pm PST.
 You can join my group HERE.

 Unfortunately, for me, the healing journey didn’t stop at detoxification.
 The endometriosis that had developed after I got breast implants had gotten so bad (stage 4) that I needed surgery to excise it.
 My uterus was very inflamed and inhospitable and there was just no way I was going to get pregnant unless the lesions were removed.
 Because I found some research supporting the development of endometriosis in connection with toxicity, I had prayed that this would resolve itself after explant.
 It didn’t.
 Some things just need medical intervention.
 This was the last thing I wanted to do.
 I was happy to get my breast implants removed.
 THIS, I was NOT happy about.
 ANOTHER surgery.
 MORE antibiotics.
 MORE general anesthesia.
 MORE recovery time.
 But it needed to be done.
 I had tried every holistic/alternative/functional method you can find, but to no avail.
 This was the last piece of the puzzle for me.